kaievns/the-log/posts/lead/the-estimations-trap.md

 ---
 slug: 3OvR4
+date: 22 Feb 2023
 title: Why estimations don't really work
-description: Destroying hopes and dreams of those relying on estimations in their delivery
+description: Destroying the hopes and dreams of those relying on estimations in their delivery planning
 thumbnail: ./images/estimations-probability.png
 tags:
     - planning
     - agile
     - management
-draft: true
 ---

 I've been through a fair bit of teams; and I have built and managed my own share